 Programmes of study for Personal and Social Development and Health Education throughout the Junior School seek to increase our pupils' awareness of their growth both as individuals and as members of society.

 Physical Education is taught from Nursery to Primary 7 by specialist PE Staff.
-Girls' hockey and boys' rugby begin in Primary 6 and matches are played at home and away against other schools.
+Hockey and Rugby begin in Primary 6 and matches are played at home and away against other schools.
 Swimming is part of the curriculum from Primary 3.

 Programmes are in place to tackle sensitive issues, such as relationships, bullying, loss, child protection and digital safety.